 - Members of member-managed LLCs cannot be treated as limited partners and must pay self-employment tax.

 - Members of service LLCs engaged in health, law, engineering, architecture, accounting, actuarial science, or consulting must be classified as general partners.
+As a result, they must pay self-employment tax.

-You can look at U.S. Tax Court rulings instead.
+Alternatively, you can look at U.S. Tax Court rulings instead.
 The leading case says an LLC owner may be treated as a limited partner only if he is a passive investor who does not actively participate in the LLC business.

 Contact us: